 Students enrolled in the DNP program at the Columbia University School of Nursing will learn how to administer comprehensive care to both healthy patients and those with complex or chronic health issues.
 This three-year program comprises coursework and a clinical residency.

 Specializations in this program include gerontology, family practice, nurse-midwifery, pediatrics, and psychiatric-mental health.
-Additionally, there are three subspecialties students can choose from: palliative care, oncology, and women’s health.
+Additionally, students can choose from three subspecialties: palliative care, oncology, and women’s health.
 Registered nurses with either a BSN or MSN can apply for admission to this program.
 Prospective students must already be licensed RNs (or be eligible to be licensed) in the state of New York.
 Prerequisite courses in statistics and health assessment are also required for admission.

 University of Washington – School of Nursing

 Aspiring family nurse practitioners can complete the doctor of nursing practice degree at the University of Washington School of Nursing.
 This three-year program trains graduates to care for a wide variety of clients, including children and the elderly.
-This program is offered exclusively for full-time students and has an emphasis on patient and family-centered care.
+This program is offered exclusively to full-time students and emphasizes patient- and family-centered care.

 Graduates of this program who are interested in additional education can complete the post-DNP residency in veteran’s health through the VA Puget Sound Center of Education for Interprofessional Collaboration.
 This 12-month program trains nurse practitioners in leadership and scholarship within the Veterans Administration.